 20 week scan: Your gender scan guide

 While you may be keen to learn your baby’s gender, your sonographer will have other priorities.
-Find out about the purpose of your 20 week scan, and which conditions or anomalies they’re looking for.
+Find out about the purpose of your 20 week scan, and which conditions can be detected.

 Your baby, this week